Skip advert

 Stepping into the Supra undoubtedly feels special.
 The seating position is low-slung, with a dramatic view out through the pillar-box windscreen and over its long, curvaceous bonnet.
 It feels like you’re sitting over the rear axle, too, which is always an interesting attribute, while quality levels feel high.

 It doesn’t half feel gloomy though.
 If the Supra is a Japanese car with German underpinnings, built in Austria, its interior design is equally confused, with a combination of shapes and elements that look sort of familiar, but with a definite Japanese overtone.
-Models built from 2022 onwards have been made available with a new beige colour theme, but overall the design is smart, straight-laced, and if anything a little dull, and too keen on the ‘stitching in plastic’ habit BMW and Toyota are guilty of falling into.
+Models built from 2022 onwards were made available with a beige colour theme, but overall the design is smart, straight-laced, and if anything a little dull, and too keen on the ‘stitching in plastic’ habit BMW and Toyota are guilty of falling into.

 Advertisement - Article continues below